 Keep a current US address and phone number in your AC Data record at all times.

 - You are required to provide your current US address and phone number at all times.
 If this information changes, you must update your Amherst College record in AC Data within 10 days of the change.

 Do not work without authorization.

 - Not sure if you have proper work authorization or eligibility?
 Read through Employment & Taxes.
-Working without authorization wis a violation of status, and will lead to the accrual of unlawful presence.
+Working without authorization wis a violation of status.

 Enroll full-time each semester